neftjs/neft/index.coffee.md

 *Array* utils.objectToArray(*Object* object, [*Function* valueGen, *Array* target = `[]`])
 ------------------------------------------------------------------------------------------

-Translates given *object* into an array.
+This function translates the given *object* into the array.

 Array elements are determined by the *valueGen* function.
 *valueGen* function is called with property name, property value and given *object*.

-Array elements are properties values by default.
+By default, array elements are equal properties values.

 Elements are set into the *target* array (new array by default).